AlexeyKhfzv/Simple-clock/README.md

 Then do this:
 * Download folder `code`.
 * Add full path to `launch.desktop`.
-* I recommend moving updated file to your Desktop.
+* I recommend moving updated file to your Desktop